If you're looking to increase the traffic to your blog over the next year, SEO is a great way to do it.

 Optimise for Featured Snippets

-Featured snippets have been around for a little while now and for some sites, they can be a great way to gain some additional SERP real estate and further increase your organic traffic.
+Featured snippets have been around for a while now, and for some sites, they can be a great way to gain some additional SERP real estate and further increase your organic traffic.
 Ahrefs describe a Featured Snippet as:

 A Featured Snippet (otherwise called Answer Box) is a brief answer to a user’s search query, which is displayed on top of Google search results.
 It is extracted from one of the top-ranking pages for that search query and includes that page’s title and URL.Ahrefs

-You would have definitely seen them before, they look like this:
+You would have seen them before.
+They look like this:

 How do I show in them?